 Abstrakt Mona table, a Diabla design with graphics by Jonathan Lawes

 Coming up with original designs for stylish settings is undoubtedly the thing that sets Diabla apart.
 This attitude which is always open to working with creatives from diverse disciplinary backgrounds has served as the catalyst for this series created in collaboration with the British designer Jonathan Lawes who working within his own creative universe has designed a special graphic for Diabla’s Mona tables.
-Two different graphic styles based on his characteristic geometric and colourful designs that Jonathan Lawes applies to the table tops for the single leg Mona tables.
+Two different graphic styles based on his characteristic geometric and colorful designs that Jonathan Lawes applies to the tabletops for the single-leg Mona tables.

 The series includes two versions with a circular tabletop, 70 and 80 cm diameter, as well as a square format measuring 70 x 70 cm.
 The height for all the options is 72 cm so that the tables can be used to furnish a small canteen, an informal corner for having a drink or as an office but are also suitable as side tables for working or studying.
 Because the tops are made from a phenolic material they are equally suitable for outdoor or indoor use.

-Jonathan Lawes is a British designer who specialises in prints.
-He trained in design graduating from the Arts University Bournemouth in the UK and later specialised in printed fabrics and pattern design at the Arts University Leeds.
+Jonathan Lawes is a British designer who specializes in prints.
+He trained in design graduating from the Arts University Bournemouth in the UK and later specialized in printed fabrics and pattern design at the Arts University Leeds.
 Because of that, his graphic designs were originally developed for textiles although they have been applied in other areas.

 D12, structures of minimalist aesthetics devised by Marià Castelló for Diabla